 When using a phospho-specific antibody, insufficient incubation with primary antibody can also result in low signal.
 Phospho-antibodies generated against a single or dual phosphorylation site are highly specific, but generally result in lower signal than total protein antibodies.
 It is critical that these antibodies be incubated with blots overnight at 4°C in the buffer recommended on the datasheet.
 It is also important to add phosphatase inhibitors to the cell lysis buffer when using a phospho-antibody.

-Lastly, low signal can be the result of improperly prepared chemiluminescent detection reagent.
+Lastly, low signal can be the result of improperly prepared SignalFire™ chemiluminescent detection reagent.
 Remake the solution if necessary, and use biotinylated protein markers detected with a streptavidin-HRP secondary antibody as a positive control.

 High Background: